defold/extension-safearea/docs/index.md

+---
+title: SafeArea extension
+brief: Extension to change the view of a game to fit into the safe area on iOS and Android devices with notch.
+---

 # SafeArea

-Simple native extension library for Defold that will change the view/render of a game to fit into the safe area on iPhones and Android(API 28+) with notch.
+Simple native extension library for Defold that will change the view/ of a game to fit into the safe area on iOS and Android devices with notch.

+NOTE: Works on Android phones with API 28+.

 ## Installation
 To use this library in your Defold project, add the following URL to your `game.project` dependencies: